 About the Author

-Geofrey Hill was born in 1932, in Bromsgrove, Worcestershire.
-He is the author of five books of poetry, two volumes of literary criticism, and a stage version of Isben's poetic drama Brand.
-He teaches in the University Professors Program at Boston University.
-He currently resides in Brookline, Massachusetts
+Geoffrey Hill was born in 1932, in Bromsgrove, Worcestershire.
+He was the author of five books of poetry, two volumes of literary criticism, and a stage version of Isben's poetic drama Brand.
+He taught in the University Professors Program at Boston University.

 "Art of the highest lyric intensity . . . it stands with the work of Mandelstam and Montale."
 Boston Globe